smlnj/smlnj/smlnj-lib/PRETTYPRINT/README.md

 ## Files

-- format.sml, the datatypes defining formats
+- src/format.sml, the datatypes defining formats

-- measure.{sig,sml}, computing the static, flat measure of a format
+- src/measure.{sig,sml}, computing the static, flat measure of a format

-- render.{sig,sml}, rendering a format to printed characters
+- src/render.{sig,sml}, rendering a format to printed characters

-- newprettyprint.{sig,sml}, the interface used for writing formatter functions Defines `NewPP : NEW_PP`
+- src/prettyprint.{sig,sml}, the interface used for writing formatter functions Defines `PrettyPrint : PRETTYPRINT`

+- src/source.cm, the CM file for compiling the prettyprinter,

-- newpp.cm, the CM file for compiling the prettyprinter
+- prettyprint.cm, the CM file for compiling the prettyprinter, referring to src/sources.cm

+[Following files are located in compiler/Basics/prettyprint/doc:
-- doc/str-newprettyprint.{adoc, html}, the interface documentation
+- doc/str-PrettyPrint.{adoc, html}, the interface documentation

-- doc/manual.{adoc, html}, the manual for the prettyprinter
+- doc/prettyprint-manual.{adoc, html}, the manual for the prettyprinter library

-- doc/design-notes.txt, extensive notes on the design of NewPP and prettyprinter library design in general.
+- doc/design-notes.txt, extensive notes on the design of PrettyPrint and prettyprinter library design in general.
   (now maintained in github/newpptr repo)

-Eventually the *.{sig,sml} files should be moved to a src directory.

-Eventually, the NewPrettyPrint library and documentation should be moved to smlnj-lib (directory smlnj-lib/NPP).
+]

+This copy of the PrettyPrint library [and documentation] is found in smlnj-lib/PRETTYPRINT, and it should supercede the copy in compiler/Basics/prettyprint.

 ## Change Log: